jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 The problem is if you mount /data, the contents of /data/tv can not be listed as both /data and /data/tv are zfs dataset, don't know how to fix this problem.

+A tricky workaround is to create new directory and move all contens into it, then `zfs destroy data/tv`.
+In short, use common directory instead of child dataset.

 ## Set up Owntone with USB DAC

 Before we dive in, we need some background about driver or call it module in advance.
 Normally all loadable modules sit under */boot/kernel*, you can manually load it by command `kldload module_name`, after that you can check the loaded modules by command: